 - 1 apple sliced

-- 3 tbsp goat cheese plus more for topping
+- 3 tablespoon goat cheese plus more for topping

-- 2 tbsp pomegranate seeds plus more for topping
+- 2 tablespoon pomegranate seeds plus more for topping

 for the dressing: